Christian sent me the following question:

 I used different approaches including different kind of messages, with and without attachments, experimenting with different days and times, testing different email subjects, etc.

 I didn’t find any magic formula, but with the experience I found that some things work better than others.
 (I wrote this post with tips on how to contact art directors).

 The response rate to my emails was very low, maybe 10%.
 But the important thing was that a few of those responses liked my work and offered me my first assignments.

 This strategy allowed me to introduce my work to hundreds of potential clients.

-I felt extremely happy, the strategy worked and I finally had some assignments to work on!
+I felt extremely happy that my strategy worked!
+I finally had some assignments to work on.

-The day we announced our partnership I got 3 assignments and since then I’ve had regular assignments from clients from all over the world.
+The day we announced our partnership, I got 3 assignments, and since then I’ve had regular assignments from clients all over the world.
 Some of those assignments are provided by Anna.
-But some others contact me directly, proving that my strategy of contacting art directors worked better than expected.
+But some contact me directly, proving that my strategy of contacting art directors worked better than expected.

-This article is based in my own experience but I believe the different steps are common to anyone that want to be an illustrator (or other kind of graphic artist).
+This article is based on my own experience, but I believe these steps are useful for anyone who wants to be an illustrator (or other kind of graphic artist).